 Ding dong!
 Big Ben chimes to provide Christmas cheer

-The chimes were silenced in August for four years under controversial renovation plans but will be reinstated from December 23 until New Year’s Day.
+Under the plans the bongs will be reinstated from December 23 until New Year’s Day.

 Big Ben will ding dong merrily on high when its bongs are restored for Christmas.